zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Christine says, “I sometimes have panic attacks whe n I am high up off the ground.”
 A “panic (panic) attack” is a sudden feeli ng of fear and anxiety, often without any logical or rational explanation.
 A pani c attack makes it difficult for a person to behave normally.
 Christine says she gets panic attacks when she is “high up off the ground” – that is, when she is in the air or on a raised surface, when she is perhaps on a ladder or on the top of the roof of a house or just high up in a building.
 If she’s “high up off the ground, ” she has panic attacks.

 Asahi says, “Okay, but we’re not very high up,” mea ning we are not very far from the ground.
 Christine says, “I know.
 My phobia is t otally irrational.”
-If something is “irrational” (irrational), it is not rational, it i s not logical.
+If something is “irrational” (irrational), it is not rational, it is not logical.
 It cannot be explained in any logical or reasonable way.
 A “phobia” (phobia) is normally a fear of something.
 If you have a phobia of something, you h ave an irrational fear of something.

 Just because you are afraid of something, however, doesn’t mean it’s a phobia.
 It doesn’t mean it’s irrational.
 I have a fear of some one who has a gun killing me.
 That’s not an irrational fear if the person is poin ting the gun at you, if the person